microsoft/MixedReality-UXTools-Unreal/README.md

 2. Open the game project and enable the **UX Tools** plugin in the plugins menu.

-You can find a complete setup guide in the [MRTK Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) tutorial series.
+You can find a complete setup guide in the [Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) tutorial series.

 To make sure everything is working as expected, add a hand interaction actor and an instance of the simple button blueprint to a level and try pressing the button with the simulated hands when playing in the editor.